 CAE’s Origin Story

 But even after that legislation was implemented and the economy began to revive, it became clear that the recovery was not nearly as robust as it should have been.
-The economy’s growth remained below 2% in the spring of 2011, and unemployment exceeded 9%, despite considerable efforts by Washington and the Federal Reserve.
+The economy’s growth remained below 2% in the spring of 2011, and unemployment exceeded 9%, despite the aggressive policy response by Washington and the Federal Reserve.

-At that time, research began to yield major insights into entrepreneurship.
+At that time, new research began to yield major insights into the vital importance of entrepreneurship.
 Spearheading this work was the organization that has done so much for the causes I care about: the Kauffman Foundation, with Carl Schramm as president and CEO and Bob Litan as vice president of research and policy.

 The research revealed three significant facts:

-1. Startups drive economic growth.
-New businesses are disproportionately the source of innovation in our economy.
+- Startups drive economic growth.
+New businesses are the disproportionate source of innovation in our economy—new products, services, and ways of doing things.
 And innovation fuels economic growth by improving productivity (as demonstrated by the economist Robert Solow in the 1950s).

-3. US entrepreneurship had been declining for decades.
-Ian Hathaway and Bob Litan showed that entrepreneurship had been waning in virtually every US metro area and across industry sectors since the late 1970s.
+- US entrepreneurship had been declining for decades.
+Ian Hathaway and Bob Litan showed that entrepreneurship had been in decline in virtually every US metro area and across industry sectors since the late 1970s.

 Listening to Entrepreneurs

-All these findings led to a crucial question: Why was US entrepreneurship—so crucial to the health of our economy—in decline?
+All these findings raised a crucial question: Why was US entrepreneurship—so vital to the health of our economy—in decline?

 So John Dearie and his colleague Courtney Geduldig spent the summer of 2011 traveling the country and conducting roundtables with more than 200 entrepreneurs in a dozen cities, asking them directly, “What’s in your way?”
 What they heard became a book and a bright idea.